 Mission Critical Info

 - Internet: We’ve found the internet to be pretty stable in Buenos Aires, compared to other Latin American cities.
 While we did experience a few power cuts, it wasn’t too disruptive.
 We always recommend having either a global hotspot device (e.g. GlocalMe) or a local SIM card installed and ready to use in case the connection ever drops.
-In terms of speeds, you’re likely to get between 3 and 10 Mbps in cafés, 10 to 20 Mbps in an apartment/AirBNB, and higher speeds with more stability in many coworking spaces.
+In terms of speeds, you’re likely to get between 3 and 10 Mbps in cafés, 10 to 20 Mbps in an apartment/Airbnb, and higher speeds with more stability in many coworking spaces.

 - Safety: Recently, Buenos Aires seems to have taken a bit of a hit in terms of safety.
 According to locals, the crime rate has gone up and the crimes are more violent than they used to be.
 Our advice is to keep to the areas that are considered safe at night.
 The popular tourist areas of Recoleta and Palermo both have regular police patrols.
-If you’re traveling between areas at night, we would highly recommend taking a trusted cab or Uber.
+If you’re travelling between areas at night, we would highly recommend taking a trusted cab or Uber.
 There are certain areas that the locals will advise you to avoid in general, so make sure to ask about these if you plan to explore a little more.

-- Accessibility: Buenos Aires is a large city, so it’s not exactly ‘walkable’, however, you will probably find cafés, restaurants, grocery stores, and other amenities at walkable distance from your stay.
+- Accessibility: Buenos Aires is a large city, so it’s not exactly ‘walkable’, however, you will probably find cafés, restaurants, grocery stores, and other amenities at a walkable distance from your stay.
 To get around, most locals use the metro system.
-It’s not only the most inexpensive means of transport, but in many cases, also the fastest and most reliable, as the roads can get pretty clogged up in peak times (it’s also very easy to manoeuver, we recommend downloading the Moovit app to help map your metro routes in real time)..
+It’s not only the most inexpensive means of transport but in many cases, also the fastest and most reliable, as the roads can get pretty clogged up in peak times (it’s also very easy to manoeuver, we recommend downloading the Moovit app to help map your metro routes in real time)..
 You can buy a SUBE card in all post offices or Kioscos (convenience stores) that have the blue SUBE logo.
 Uber is also a good option for getting around, especially at night when you’re more concerned about safety.

 - Local SIM: Getting a local SIM in Argentina with a good amount of data is a lot more difficult than in most South American countries.
 While you can easily get a prepaid SIM card, the data packages from most providers are very small and not cost-effective for working remotely.
 You can buy a prepaid SIM card from any of the main providers: Movistar, Personal, Claro, or Tuenti.
 We recommend Tuenti (www.tuenti.com.ar) as it offers the best data packages for a week or month and the online order is very comfortable.
 You may need a Spanish friend or Google translate to make sure you get that part right!
 If you choose any of the other providers, your best bet is to go straight to one of their official stores because they’ll answer all your questions, help you set it up, cut the SIM card for you, and change any settings on your phone if necessary, but you can also find SIM cards at most of the Kioscos.
 Once you have your card in your phone, you can top it up with call/data credit at most Kioscos by simply giving them the phone number of your new SIM and the amount you’d like to top it up by.
 Then, you’ll need to go through a series of messages to order the data pack you would like (ask the provider how to do this, as each one does it a little differently).